C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 Currently, this article contains only a collection of basic neurobiological knowledge.
 If you are interested in this topic, feel free to read the following sections.
 However, do not expect any conclusions.

 The whole thing is kept very superficial.
-Gradually, information is being collected that links the following mentioned diseases to their respective neuropathological causes in order to get a general overview of the neurobiological functioning of withdrawal and to explain the effect of common psychotropic drugs.
+Gradually, information is being collected that links the following mentioned diseases to their respective neuropathological causes in order to get a general overview of the neurobiological functioning of withdrawal, the brain and  psychotropic drugs.

 ### ADHS
-**Attention deficit hyperactivity disorder** (**ADHD**) is a [mental disorder](https://en.wikipedia.org/wiki/Mental_disorder "Mental disorder") of the [neurodevelopmental](https://en.wikipedia.org/wiki/Neurodevelopmental_disorder "Neurodevelopmental disorder") type.[[10]](https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder#cite_note-pmid23299717-10)[[11]](https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder#cite_note-Caroline2010-11) It is characterized by [difficulty paying attention](https://en.wikipedia.org/wiki/Inattention "Inattention"), excessive activity, and [behavior without regards to consequences](https://en.wikipedia.org/wiki/Impulsivity "Impulsivity") which is not [appropriate for a person's age](https://en.wikipedia.org/wiki/Age_appropriateness "Age appropriateness").[[1]](https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder#cite_note-NIH2016-1)[[2]](https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder#cite_note-DSM5-2) There are also often problems with regulation of emotions.[[12]](https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder#cite_note-12)[[13]](https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder#cite_note-13)[[14]](https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder#cite_note-14) The symptoms appear before a person is twelve years old, are present for more than six months, and cause problems in at least two settings (such as school, home, or recreational activities).[[3]](https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder#cite_note-CDC-3)[[15]](https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder#cite_note-Lake2011-15) In children, problems paying attention may result in poor school performance.[[1]](https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder#cite_note-NIH2016-1) Additionally there is an association with other mental disorders and [substance misuse](https://en.wikipedia.org/wiki/Substance_misuse "Substance misuse").[[16]](https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder#cite_note-16) Although it causes impairment, particularly in modern society, many people with ADHD can have sustained attention for tasks they find interesting or rewarding (known as [hyperfocus](https://en.wikipedia.org/wiki/Hyperfocus "Hyperfocus")).[[5]](https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder#cite_note-Koo2019-5)[[17]](https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder#cite_note-Wal2012-17)
+Since I've been struggling with ADHD since I was a child **Attention deficit hyperactivity disorder** (**ADHD**) is a [mental disorder](https://en.wikipedia.org/wiki/Mental_disorder "Mental disorder") of the [neurodevelopmental](https://en.wikipedia.org/wiki/Neurodevelopmental_disorder "Neurodevelopmental disorder") type.[[10]](https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder#cite_note-pmid23299717-10)[[11]](https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder#cite_note-Caroline2010-11) It is characterized by [difficulty paying attention](https://en.wikipedia.org/wiki/Inattention "Inattention"), excessive activity, and [behavior without regards to consequences](https://en.wikipedia.org/wiki/Impulsivity "Impulsivity") which is not [appropriate for a person's age](https://en.wikipedia.org/wiki/Age_appropriateness "Age appropriateness").[[1]](https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder#cite_note-NIH2016-1)[[2]](https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder#cite_note-DSM5-2) There are also often problems with regulation of emotions.[[12]](https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder#cite_note-12)[[13]](https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder#cite_note-13)[[14]](https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder#cite_note-14) The symptoms appear before a person is twelve years old, are present for more than six months, and cause problems in at least two settings (such as school, home, or recreational activities).[[3]](https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder#cite_note-CDC-3)[[15]](https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder#cite_note-Lake2011-15) In children, problems paying attention may result in poor school performance.[[1]](https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder#cite_note-NIH2016-1) Additionally there is an association with other mental disorders and [substance misuse](https://en.wikipedia.org/wiki/Substance_misuse "Substance misuse").[[16]](https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder#cite_note-16) Although it causes impairment, particularly in modern society, many people with ADHD can have sustained attention for tasks they find interesting or rewarding (known as [hyperfocus](https://en.wikipedia.org/wiki/Hyperfocus "Hyperfocus")).[[5]](https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder#cite_note-Koo2019-5)[[17]](https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder#cite_note-Wal2012-17)
 >Wikipedia - [ADHD][wiki:ADHD]